rsommerfeld/trocr/README.md

 # 5. Contact

-If you have any questions about the implementation, please submit an Github issue.
+If you have any questions about the implementation, please feel free to submit an Github issue.

-For questions about the paper or model, please contact the authors.
+For questions about the paper or the architecture, please contact the authors.